morganericsson/msengcs/coursedescs/1DV001_Programming.md

 ## Modules

-- Programming Assignment 1 - 3, 1 credit each
+- Programming assignment (PA) 1 - 3, 1 credit each
-- Programming Test, 1 credit
+- Programming test (PT), 1 credit
-- Algorithm and Data Structure Project, 2.5 credits
+- Algorithm and data structure project (P), 2.5 credits
-- Oral and Written Report, 1 credit
+- Oral and written report (R), 1 credit

+Programming assignments PA1, PA2, and PA3 are submitted for grading.
+PA3 is also
+demonstrated and discussed at a tutoring session.

+The programming test is an individual examination of programming skills where students are asked to solve a few programming exercises while being monitored.

 ## Types of instruction
+The types of instruction for this course encompass traditional lectures for teaching the majority of the course content.
+In addition, the content is exercised and deepened in context of tutoring sessions related to the practical lab assignments.
+All assignments are carried out individually, the project and the oral written reports are carried out in groups of two students.

 ## Examination

-The assignments and the test are used to examine outcomes related to programming language constructs, programming skills, and (implicitly) the handling of IDEs and external libraries.
+The assignments and the programming test are used to examine outcomes related to programming language constructs, programming skills, and (implicitly) the handling of IDEs and external libraries.